nxtlo/ping-pong/README.md

 # nxtlo-cogs
-simple cogs for discord api in different Languages
+simple ping/pong for discord api in different Languages